 Nicholas MaxwellNicholas Maxwell is a British philosopher who has for decades criticized academic science and philosophy for advancing what we know about the world - knowledge - rather than seeking "wisdom" about what is of most value, which can tell us how to live better.
+He has written several books, perhaps his most important being From Knowledge to Wisdom.
 At one level, this is David Hume's famous "fork" between "facts" and "values."
 At another, Maxwell is optimistic that we can find the wisdom we need to solve the problems of living we are faced with in the modern world.
 And Hume himself thought he had discovered "moral sentiments" in his "human sciences."